Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 - title: title of the form
 - subtitle: subtitle of the form
 - force (optional): defaults to false.
-If true, the wall component does not have a cancel button
+  - If true, the wall style does not have a cancel button
   - Does not apply to forms with style: "message"
 - style: style of the form component
   - message, wall